-Reinforces or takes advantage of gender inequalities and stereotypes Reinforces or takes advantage of gender inequalities and stereotypes Does not recognize the needs and priorities of women living with HIV - 'people living with HIV' are approached as one group Key populations' (KPs) intersecting identities are not recognized Work on stigma and discrimination (S&D) does not recognize overlap with genderbased S&D factors VAWG is not considered in relation to S&D Recognizes women living with HIV in their diversity and women from key populations Addresses practical priorities and needs of women living with HIV and women from key populations Addresses multiple, intersecting barriers to accessing HIV/VAWG services and support Makes linkages between S&D and VAWG Addresses strategical priorities and needs of women living with HIV and women from KPs in their diversity Addresses multiple influences in women's and girls' lives Addresses the enabling environment for supporting empowerment and addressing VAWG/HIV (at various levels) Supports leadership and advocacy efforts of women living with HIV and women KPs Addresses underlying root causes to VAWG and HIV risks, e.g. harmful social and gender norms and imbalances Supports movement building and collective action Supports meaningful participation of women living with HIV and women from KPs (e.g. in research, programming and policy) Involves men and boys to end gender inequality Addresses structural causes of VAWG & HIV Supports long-term, high-level, multi-sectoral commitment to addressing VAWG/HIV GESI Exploitative GESI Blind GESI Sensitive GESI Responsive GESI Transformative The evaluation did Mechanism collecting feedback from people living with HIV in health services does not conduct gender analysis Integrated HIV and VAWG services response Support women living with HIV and key populations' participation in policy processes to end VAWG Work with law enforcement officers to address stigmas & discriminations, with focus on gender, SOGIE & human rights not find any examples of GESI exploitative approaches Analysis of barriers to HIV services do not consider gendered barriers Integration of IPV into IPN model WEE initiatives for women living with HIV Advocacy to change laws and policies that lead to discrimination and abuse including violence against Support leadership of women living with HIV Work with men to address masculinities and power, including VAWG/ HIV linkages Needs and priorities of women and men and not distinguished - one approach to key populations No recognition of women who use drugs - one approach to 'people who use drugs' Support to community networks, including women with HIV Mapping the priorities and needs of women who use drugs are in prison key populations and women and girls Work on positive masculinity and addressing gender norms and VAWG with adolescents Multi-sectoral AGYW and CSE programmes Holistic support to women living with HIV I Involved men, women, young girls and boys including a social focus on LGBTIQ and CSW in Strong focus on S&D, with overlaps with VAWG (but could pay more attention to women in their diversity) programme to reduce S&D, increase demand for HIV services, and reduce acceptance of SGBV
+Reinforces or takes advantage of gender inequalities and stereotypes Does not recognize the needs and priorities of women living with HIV - 'people living with HIV' are approached as one group Key populations' (KPs) intersecting identities are not recognized Work on stigma and discrimination (S&D) does not recognize overlap with genderbased S&D factors VAWG is not considered in relation to S&D Recognizes women with HIV in their divand women from keyopulations Addresses practical priorities and needs women living with and women from keyopulations Addresses multiple, intersecting barrier accessing HIV/VAW services and suppo Addresses strategical priorities and needs of women living with HIV and women from KPs in their diversity Addresses multiple influences in women's and girls' lives Addresses the enabling environment for supporting empowerment and addressing VAWG/ Supports leadership and advocacy efforts of women living with HIV and women KPs Addresses underlying root causes to VAWG and HIV risks, e.g. harmful social and gender norms and imbalances Supports movement building and collective action Supports meaningful participation of women living with HIV and women from KPs (e.g. in research, programming and policy) Involves men and boys to end gender inequality Addresses structural causes of VAWG & HIV Supports long-term, high-level, multi-sectoral commitment to addressing VAWG/HIV GESI Exploitative GESI Blind GESI Sensitive GESI Transformative The evaluation did Mechanism collecting feedback from people living with HIV in health services does not conduct gender analysis Integrated HIV and VA services response Support women living with HIV and key populations' participation in policy processes to end VAWG Work with law enforcement officers to address stigmas & discriminations, with focus on gender, SOGIE & human rights of GESI exploitative approaches Analysis of barriers to HIV services do not consider gendered barriers of IPV into for wo Advocacy to change laws and policies that lead to discrimination and abuse including violence against Support leadership of women living with HIV Work with men to address masculinities and power, including VAWG/ HIV linkages Needs and priorities of women and men and not distinguished - one approach to key populations No recognition of women who use drugs - one approach to 'people who use drugs' Support to community n including women with key populations and women and girls Work on positive masculinity and addressing gender norms and VAWG with adolescents and young people Involved men, women, young girls and boys including a social focus on LGBTIQ and CSW in Mapping the priorities needs of women who drugs are in prison Strong focus on S&D, voverlaps with VAWG (Ipay more attention to in their diversity) out could programme to reduce S&D, increase demand for HIV services, and reduce acceptance of SGBV